motech/motech/docs/source/get_started/integrate_commcare.rst

                 :alt: CommCareHQ data forwarding
                 :align: center

-As you can see the provided url :code:`http://demo.motechproject.org/module/commcare/forms/` doesn't have specified configuration.
+As you can see the provided URL :code:`http://demo.motechproject.org/module/commcare/forms/` doesn't have specified configuration.
-So if the Commcare module will receive data then the default configuration will be used.
-To work with more then one configuration you will must use for example such url :code:`http://demo.motechproject.org/module/commcare/forms/myProjectConf`.
+So if the Commcare module receives data, the default configuration will be used.
+To work with more than one configuration you will have to use for example such URL :code:`http://demo.motecproject.org/module/commcare/forms/myProjectConf`.
 The URL with the configuration name should be automatically added by the Commcare module.

 ############
 Fired events